kirkserverhl/HyprGruv/README.md

  > Please note that full configuration will require a restart.

-Open firefox and navigate to about:config in the URL bar.
-Set toolkit.legacyUserProfileCustomizations.stylesheets to true
+Open Firefox and navigate to 'about:config' in the URL bar.
+Set toolkit.legacyUserProfileCustomizations.stylesheets > TRUE
 # move